EeraboinaKeerthi/Hypothesis_Testing/README.md

 **T-tests:**

 In the above example we considered only annual compensation and found the hypothesis.
-T-tests is used if there are two or more groups. for example- considering annual compensation and the age data scientists started coding (child or adult) from the example mentioned above:
+T-tests is used if there are two groups. for example- considering annual compensation and the age data scientists started coding (child or adult) from the example mentioned above:
 We have a smaller sample size.
 The population standard deviation is unknown.